Ubike (200 in campus)

 Solar-powered charging station

-Funding and Grants: NCYU allocates funds annually to maintain ZEV facilities and applies for additional funding from the Ministry of Environment and the Bureau of Energy to further support net-zero infrastructure.
+· Funding and Governance: Annual budgets are allocated for ZEV maintenance and infrastructure upgrades, with additional funding support from the Ministry of Environment and the Bureau of Energy.